satnaing/astro-paper/src/content/blog/astro-paper-2.md

 ### Modified Search Logic for better Search Result

-In the older version of AstroPaper, when someone search some article, the search cirtea keys that will be searched are `title`, `description` and `headings` (heading means all the headings h1 ~ h6 of the blog post).
+In the older version of AstroPaper, when someone search some article, the search criteria keys that will be searched are `title`, `description` and `headings` (heading means all the headings h1 ~ h6 of the blog post).
 In AstroPaper v2, only `title` and `description` will be searched as the user types.

 ### Renamed Frontmatter Properties